ashwinvis/phd-thesis/chapter_01_0_exp_desc.md

 Copyright 2012, AMS, @nikurashin_theory_2012).
 ](./imgs/moc-nik-vallis.jpg){#fig:moc}

+The MOC was also known as the thermohaline circulation, due to the misconception that heat and salinity fluxes due to melting of ice near the polar region and evaporation elsewhere as shown in @fig:thermohaline-global.
-The MOC is thought to be driven by a combination of wind forcing, changes in buoyancy and diapycnal mixing, as shown in @fig:moc, a simplified sketch of the Atlantic MOC.
+Today, the MOC is thought to be driven by a combination of wind forcing, changes in buoyancy and diapycnal mixing, as shown in @fig:moc, a simplified sketch of the Atlantic MOC.
 The exact contribution of these three forces remain an open question [see chapter 21 in @vallis_atmospheric_2017].
 It should be noted that the circulation happens within a ocean with varying degrees of stable stratification in both temperature and salinity.
 For illustrating this the time averaged temperature and salinity in the Atlantic ocean [calculated from @carton_soda3_2018] are plotted in @fig:atlantic-salt-temp.
 It is understood that through mixing, kinetic energy is converted into available potential energy which allows the